pensjonatus/flash-fiction/blog/heart-to-heart.md

 ---
-title: 'Heart to heart'
+title: Heart to heart
 date: '2018-05-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 During the last war I was drafted.
 But I was lucky and got a desk job at Fort